Gluten-Free Pumpkin Cheesecake Bars

 • Sprinkle the rest of the oat mixture on top of the filling.

-• Place it in the oven for 45 – 50 minutes, or until the cheesecake is mostly set but the center is still jiggly.
+• Bake for 45 – 50 minutes, or until the cheesecake is mostly set but the center is still jiggly.

-• Remove it from the oven and allow it to cool at room temperature.
+• Remove from the oven and allow to cool at room temperature.
 Once it has cooled, place it in the fridge to set for at least 6 hours or overnight.

-• Slice the gluten-free pumpkin cheesecake bars and enjoy cold as a delicious fall treat!
+• Slice the bars and enjoy slightly chilled.

 Notes

-• You can substitute brown sugar for the coconut sugar.
+• Substitute brown sugar for the coconut sugar.

 Nutrition